oasisprotocol/dapp-wrose/README.md

 # ROSE (un)wrapper

-A dApp that let's you wrap or unwrap ROSE on an Oasis EVM-compatible ParaTime.
+A dApp that lets you wrap or unwrap ROSE on an Oasis EVM-compatible ParaTime.